learnf5/BIP200-LABS/BIP200-WAF-EX-STOP-BOT.md

 ## Lab

-### A. Review bot mitigation options in the application security policy
+### Review bot mitigation options in the application security policy

 1. In BIG-IP Next Central Manager, navigate to **SECURITY >> WAF > Policies**